-The July 2021 Medicare Benefits Schedule (MBS) files, including an updated XML file, are available from the
+The July 2021 Medicare Benefits Schedule (MBS) files, including an updated XML file and the MBS Book in PDF and Word, are available from the

-The July 2021 Medicare Benefits Schedule (MBS) files, including an updated XML file, are available from theJuly 2021 downloads page
+The July 2021 Medicare Benefits Schedule (MBS) files, including an updated XML file and the MBS Book in PDF and Word, are available from theJuly 2021 downloads page

 Summary of Change for 1 July 2021